But that’s not what he finds when he looks outside.

 Adam returned to the dining room and continued working on his project.
 After about twenty minutes, I let him know that dinner was ready.
 Adam’s stomach growled, and he laughed.
 “You must think I’m mostly stomach,” he said.

 “No, I know what it’s like when you’re a teen.
 Your body needs constant nourishment, so you’re hungry all the time.
-That takes a lot of exercise and effort, especially when you’re on the wrestling team.
+You need even more nourishment because you’re on the wrestling team.
 You also have to watch your weight and body fat carefully.”

 I returned to the kitchen and put the vegetables in a bowl and finished the salad.
-Adam set the table, and I put a baked potato on each of our plates, sliced the chicken and put it on a serving platter, and brought out the bowl of vegetables.
+I showed him where the dishes were and Adam set the table, and I put a baked potato on each of our plates, sliced the chicken and put it on a serving platter, and brought out the bowl of vegetables.
 We were ready to eat.

 Adam ate like he hadn’t eaten all day, and when we were finished, he belched.
 He was embarrassed and blushed, and he said, “Sorry.”